vmware/photon/docs/rpm-ostree.md

 ## RPM-OSTree Host

-OSTree host is the installation of Photon that retrives the images from RPM-OSTree server during installation.
+OSTree host is the installation of Photon that retrieves the images from RPM-OSTree server during installation.
 It can get atomic updates from the same server in its life time.

 ## Upgrading the Host installations